CSC207-2023Y-UofT/course-project-course-match-daddy/README.md

    - Tested the selected course's information retrieval and presentation.
    - Verified that the content, description, and metadata of the selected course are accurately displayed.
 5. **Viewing Saved and Recommended Items**:
-   - Test the functionality of the "Courses" and "Programs" tabs.
+   - Test the functionality of the 'Courses' and 'Programs' tabs.
    - Ensure that the recently saved or recommended items are displayed correctly.
 6. **Updating Survey Data**:
    - Test the process of updating survey data and preferences.